 Protection for the world's poorest countries

-Almost every child in the world has been infected with rotavirus, the most common cause of severe childhood diarrhea, by the age of three.
+By the age of three, almost every child in the world has been infected with rotavirus, the most common cause of severe childhood diarrhea.
 In industrialized nations, where children with severe cases of rotavirus have ready access to health care, deaths due to rotavirus are rare.
 Globally, though, rotavirus kills hundreds of thousands of children every year—the overwhelming majority of whom live in developing countries, where lifesaving care can be hard to come by.

-In June 2009, informed by the results of pivotal studies in Africa coordinated by PATH and our partners, the World Health Organization recommended that all national immunization programs include rotavirus vaccines.
-Developing countries got an even greater boost soon after, when the GAVI Alliance extended its commitment to support eligible countries in Africa and Asia with the funds needed to roll out the vaccines.
+PATH also collaborated on pivotal studies of rotavirus vaccines in Africa.
+Informed by these results, in 2009 the World Health Organization recommended that all national immunization programs include the vaccines.
+Developing countries got an even greater boost soon after, when the GAVI Alliance committed to support eligible countries in Africa and Asia with the funds needed to roll out the vaccines.
 With rotavirus vaccines now firmly on the map, we turned our attention and resources to supporting these countries in their plans to protect children from a common killer and to speeding the development of new and less expensive rotavirus vaccines.

 Why haven’t people heard about rotavirus?

 Although children have long suffered from it, rotavirus was only clinically discovered in 1973.
-It has taken many years to get a sound estimate on the burden of disease, and only now is a vaccine becoming a reality.
+It took many years to get a sound estimate on the burden of disease and inspire the development of vaccines.

-Combining rotavirus vaccines within a broader approach that brings to bear all available tools—like oral rehydration therapy, breastfeeding, sanitation improvements, and zinc—gives caregivers a better chance at making a major impact.
-PATH works to reinvigorate broader diarrheal disease control efforts, promoting treatments and preventive measures that have fallen out of use despite their effectiveness.
+Providing rotavirus vaccines within a broader approach that brings to bear all available tools—like oral rehydration therapy, breastfeeding, sanitation improvements, and zinc—gives caregivers a better chance at making a major impact.